-If you have a website, you need hosting so people can access it online.
-While most web hosting providers look similar at the surface, every company is different and there are certainly web hosting companies that are better than others.
+If you have a website, you need web hosting so people can access it online.
+While most hosting providers look similar at the surface, every company is different and there are some web hosting companies are better than others.

 What is the best web hosting?
 That’s a great question and the answer is that it depends.

-If you’re looking to start a blog for the first time, a cheap hosting provider like Bluehost is just fine.
-If you’re selling online, you’ll want to invest in a hosting company like Dreamhost or InMotion that includes fast SSDs and SSL certificates so your website is secure and quick to load.
-Those features are important to look for as they should be standard in 2021.
+If you’re looking to create your first website, a low-cost hosting provider like Hostinger is just fine.
+If you’re selling online, you’ll want to invest in a hosting company like Dreamhost or Nexcess that includes fast SSDs and SSL certificates so your website is secure and quick to load.
+Those features are important to look for as they should be standard in 2022.

 Table of Contents